-Upon missing the fifth meeting in a calendar year, the MINC Presiding Officer shall notify the Board Member and provide notice to that Board Member that their seat has been declared vacant.
+Upon missing the fifth meeting in a rolling 12 month period, the MINC Presiding Officer shall notify the Board Member of the absences and place on the agenda the removal of the Board Member at a regula or special Board meeting whereupon the Board shall determine the validity of the absences before taking action to remove the Board Member. .
 Any meeting of the MINC, scheduled and noticed as per the Brown Act, shall constitute a meeting for the purpose of determining Board Member attendance.